Learning the Alphabet: 15 Ways to Help Your Child Master Letters

 Keep reading to learn why gaining an understanding of the alphabet is important in early development.
 Plus, discover our favorite ways to practice this new skill.

-The Importance of Learning the Alphabet
+The Importance of Learning the Letters of The Alphabet

-Seeing letters in their written form can be confusing for young learners.
+But, seeing letters in their written form can be confusing for young learners.
 Plus, aside from learning the letter names, you also want your child to connect the sound of each letter to its written form, as this is crucial for learning the alphabet in its entirety.

 Knowing the sounds associated with each letter in the alphabet helps children build a solid foundation for a variety of tasks—from reading activities to writing activities—and helps develop confident learners.